-Dr. Melissa He prosecutes patents and manages patent portfolios worldwide in the areas of pharmaceuticals, biotechnology, chemistry, and traditional Chinese medicine (TCM).
-She provides clients with a broad range of services, including U.S. and foreign patent portfolio development and management, due diligence investigation, patentability and validity assessments, freedom-to-operate analysis, and patent strategy counseling.
+Dr. Melissa He prosecutes patents and manages patent portfolios worldwide in the areas of pharmaceuticals, biotechnology, and chemistry.
+Her practice encompasses global patent portfolio development and management, due diligence investigation, patentability and validity assessments, freedom-to-operate analysis, and patent strategy counseling.

-Her representative clients include AbbVie and Celgene, as well as other start-up companies, established companies, academic institutions, and investment firms.
+Her representative clients include AbbVie, Merck, and BMS/Celgene, as well as other start-up companies, established companies, academic institutions, and investment firms.

-Prior to joining Jones Day, Melissa was an IP and life sciences analyst for more than three years at an international law firm and worked as a scientist for more than 10 years.
-During her post-doctoral fellowship at the National Institutes of Health (NIH), she researched discovery (or repurposing) and development of pharmaceutical candidates treating infectious diseases.
-Melissa is a co-inventor of patent applications and the first author of several peer-reviewed scientific publications in journals including Science Translational Medicine and Journal of Medicinal Chemistry.
-Her publications have been featured in "Research Highlights" in Nature Reviews Drug Discovery and Nature Reviews Gastroenterology & Hematology and selected for American Chemical Society's ACS Editors' Choice.
-Her research also has been spotlighted in NIH Research Matters, Yahoo News, and TIME Health.
+Prior to joining Jones Day, Melissa worked in a patent litigation team at an international law firm for more than three years and worked as a scientist for more than 10 years.
+Melissa is a co-inventor of patent applications and the first author of scientific publications in journals including Science Translational Medicine and Journal of Medicinal Chemistry.
+Her publications have been featured in "Research Highlights" in Nature Reviews Drug Discovery and selected for American Chemical Society Editors' Choice.

 - Georgetown University (J.D. cum laude 2021; Dean's List); The Ohio State University (Ph.D. in Pharmaceutical Sciences 2012); Peking University (M.S. in Medicinal Chemistry 2007; B.S. in Pharmaceutical Sciences 2005)